 Dimensional Packing works by calculating the dimensional weight of packages, then finding the smallest possible shipping box via our Best Fit Algorithm.

 To begin, the algorithm gathers the SKUs of all products in an order.
 From there, the algorithm finds the SKU with the longest length and picks the smallest box that can accommodate it.
-The resulting package may contain multiple SKUs, or it may determine that it’s more efficient to pack SKUs separately to allow for smaller boxes to be used.
+The resulting package may contain multiple SKUs, or it may determine that it’s more cost efficient to pack SKUs separately to allow for smaller boxes to be used.

 Why Do Retailers Need Packing Rules?

 While Dimensional Packing is relatively straightforward, the Best Fit Algorithm isn’t always the best solution for companies with complex business needs.
-While the algorithm is sufficient for finding the most efficient packing scenario, some retailers still need further packing customization.
+While the algorithm is sufficient for finding the most cost efficient packing scenario, some retailers still need further packing customization.
 That’s where Packing Rules come in.
 Together, they create Dimensional Packing Rules, which utilize functionality from both features.
 Let’s explore how and why retailers would need these rules.